 Carbon, energy and water - projects and campaigns

-We are continuously working on new projects to reduce the University’s energy consumption, below are just some examples of the Energy Team's recent work.
+We are continuously working on new projects to reduce the University’s energy consumption, and proactively save money, below are just some examples of the Energy Team's recent work.

 District heating network and combined heat and power

-The CHP will be housed in the T-block Energy Centre, with the district heating network initially linking to the new buildings on campus: The new Students’ Union building, the new Faculty of Business and Law building, and phase two of the Wallscourt Park residences.
+The CHP will be housed in the T-block Energy Centre, with the district heating network initially linking to the following buildings on campus: the Students’ Union building, the Faculty of Business and Law building, the Exhibition and Conference Centre and part of the Wallscourt Park residences.

 Continued development of the automatic metering infrastructure on all campuses to allow greater monitoring and measurement of energy consumption.